Aakarsh204/Recommender-System/README.md

 - Average Precision Score

 # Challenges
-- The dataset had a unique format, where each product had comma separated user values
+- The dataset had a unique format, where each product had comma separated user values.
-- Splitting the user values often led to many predictions being the same item, but from different users
+- Splitting the user values often led to many predictions being the same item, but from different users.
-- Going from experimenting in Colab to modularizing the code
+- Going from experimenting in Colab to modularizing the code.
-- Debugging the errors in the streamlit dashboard
+- Debugging the errors in the streamlit dashboard.

 # Screenshots
 ![Alt text](Screenshots/Dashboard.png)